Dallas WRONGFUL DEATH ATTORNEYS

 Call for an Experienced Advocate

 Our attorneys have been in the trenches with clients in sharply contested, high-exposure wrongful death cases from start to finish.
 We understand that when the stakes are this high, our clients need experienced trial lawyers who can employ sophisticated strategies and utilize the best resources possible.
 Every wrongful death case is unique, which means we employ unique, specific strategies to achieve the best possible results for our clients.
-When it is all on the line, Lyons & Simmons, LLP can help you see the light at the end of the litigious tunnel.
-Our trial attorneys have successfully handled cases involving motor vehicle crashes, worksite accidents, aviation disasters, product liability claims, fire and explosions, and premises liability.
+When it is all on the line, our Dallas wrongful death lawyers at Lyons & Simmons, LLP can help you see the light at the end of the litigious tunnel.
+Our trial attorneys have successfully handled cases involving motor vehicle crashes, construction site accidents, aviation disasters, product liability claims, fire and explosions, and premises liability.

 Call (844) 297-8898 to discuss your wrongful death case.